rtgill82/newt-rs/README.md

 library.
 Newt is a small and simple to use UI library providing widgets and basic stacked window management for console applications.

-The majority, if not all of Newt's functionality has been implemented.

 [newt]: https://pagure.io/newt
 [asm_feature]: #asm_feature